truzo/tomango-2018/site/content/blog/how-to-choose-a-good-seo-company.md

 title: "How to choose a good SEO company (and what to avoid)"
 author: "mark"
 date: 2014-12-22 17:50:39
-excerpt: How do you choose a good SEO company?
+description: How do you choose a good SEO company?
 And how do you avoid a bad one?
 We share our experience and some of the common warning signs blog/categories:
  - online-marketing
  - tips-and-advice